Full form of GRE

 GRE or Graduate Record exam is a standardized test conducted by ETS (Educational Testing Services).
 Most of the top graduate level schools for master’s degree programs accept this exam.
 Over the years, it has seen many changes.
 In its newest version, it is called the GRE revised General Test.

-According to ETS, the GRE aims to measure verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills that have been acquired over a long period of learning.
+According to Ezassignmenthelp, the GRE aims to measure verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills that have been acquired over a long period of learning.

 The content of the GRE includes certain specific algebra, geometry, arithmetic, and vocabulary.
 The GRE General Test is offered as a computer-based exam administered at Prometric testing centers.